 This will be personal to whatever you use and if you choose to document your trip.
+You can see all of the camera gear I use and love here.
 Your iPhone can be sufficient when it comes to taking photos, but if you will be bringing along a more professional camera, I would recommend buying some good cleaning wipes or even a rain cover if you will be shooting in all conditions.

 24. Waterproof iPhone Case or Cover

 I saw a ton of people using covers like this in the Blue Lagoon and hot springs to be able to take photos while protecting their phone.
 It’s not 100% necessary, but you might want to think about the activities on your to-do list and see if there’s a need for this kind of equipment.

 Since the number of daylight hours begins to wane during the fall season in Iceland, it’s smart to have a headlamp on hand, especially if you’re self-driving or plan on doing any night hiking (one of my favorite moments of my trip was hiking up to the Reykjadalur hot spring river at sunset and watching the stars while sitting in a natural hot tub).
 It’s not an item you would typically think of, but can really come in handy and allow you to explore more after the sun goes down.

 I don’t know about you, but every time I travel somewhere cold or with erratic temperatures, my skin and hair completely freak out.
 I’m prone to dry skin, so I like to bring my favorite products along with me on cold weather trips so I don’t have to waste time in my destination hunting for something to soothe my skin.
 Must-haves for me in Iceland were my Hurraw coconut lip balm, Aussie 3 Minute Miracle Conditioner and Dr. Dennis Gross hyaluronic face moisturizer (see below).